ByteAstro/ByteAstro/README.md

 ## There are only 10 types of people
 - Those who understands binary
 - And those who don't Serously
-- Sometimes the best thing we can do is to just . . .

 ![](https://komarev.com/ghpvc/?username=byteastro&color=orange&style=for-the-badge)